There’s a high and constant demand for greater efficiency, streamlined services, increased ROI, and higher…

 Any attentive Scrum master must have noticed a slight change in statements related to scrum teams in the 2020 Scrum Guide.
 One of the updated texts that stood out for me is –

 “Scrum Teams are cross-functional, meaning the members have all the skills necessary to create value each Sprint.
-They are also self-managing, meaning they internally decide who does what, when, and how.”
+They are also self-managed teams, meaning they internally decide who does what, when, and how.”

 Previously, in the 2017 version, this statement was –